Estimation of smooth functionals in high-dimensional models: bootstrap chains and Gaussian approximation: Main results

-Moreover, $\Psi = -\nabla \log Z$ is a strictly monotone vector field on $T$ (as a gradient of a strictly convex smooth function) and, therefore, it is a one-to-one mapping from $T$ onto $\Psi(T)$ (as before, it is also assumed to be a homeomorphism).
-Following the terminology of \cite{Chencov}, $\theta$ is called a {\it canonical parameter} of the exponential family and $\vartheta$ is called a {\it natural parameter}.
+Moreover, $\Psi = \nabla \log Z$ is a strictly monotone vector field on $T$ (as a gradient of a strictly convex smooth function) and, therefore, it is a one-to-one mapping from $T$ onto $\Psi(T)$ (as before, it is also assumed to be a homeomorphism).
+Following the terminology of \cite{Chencov} (which is not quite standard), $\theta$ is called the {\it canonical parameter} of the exponential family and $\vartheta$ is called its {\it natural parameter}.

 Note also that

 is the covariance of $X.$ It is also the Fisher information matrix $I(\theta)$ for this model with respect to the canonical parameter $\theta$ and the inverse Fisher information matrix ${\mathcal I}^{-1}(\vartheta)$ with respect to the natural parameter $\vartheta=\Psi(\theta).$ Let now $X_1,\dots, X_n$ be i.i.d. $\sim P_{\theta}, \theta \in T.$ If $\bar X\in \Psi(T),$ then $\hat \theta=\Psi^{-1}(\bar X)$ is the unique maximum likelihood estimator for this exponential model.